githubtraining/training-manual/book/16_resolving_merge_conflicts.md

 ## Facilitator Note

 There are different ways to prepare these repositories.
 You may want to use GitHub Classroom, use a script, or have participants fork the repository.
-Whichever way you choose, you will need to set up the repositories for the participants before they can complete then ext activity.
+Whichever way you choose, you will need to set up the repositories for the participants before they can complete the next activity.
 {: note}

 {% endif %}